awilsongithub/adamHelloWorldFlow/README.md

 **"FunctionName" and all similar examples need to be what you named YOUR function.
 FuntionName in here is a placeholder.

 Write your function code inside the try{} block.

+Do not push your function to this repo, that will change the template to your function.